Connor-Bernard/flextensions-swagger/README.md

 ## Deployment

+There are two deployment options but the first of which is highly recommended.

+### Deploying through git *(RECOMMENDED)*

+1. Ensure you have your heroku remote configured.
+2. Push master to heroku remote.

+### Manual Image Deploy with Docker

 1. Log into your local machine with Heroku.
 2. Make sure the latest build of the "flextensions/swagger" image is the image you wish to deploy.
 3. Run `make deploy` and follow the prompt.